 Frank, along with a former Yankee teammate, Rusty Torres, founded a youth program, “Winning Beyond Winning”, where former major league players give back to their communities by speaking to youngsters about the problems of drug and alcohol abuse.

-Frank has been a member of the staff at Port Jefferson Sporting Goods since 1973.
+Frank was a member of the staff at Port Jefferson Sporting Goods for more than 30 years.